browserstack/automate-groovy-samples/README.md

        instead of using a Utils class that is extended by the tests, I will try to implement "Defender Methods" in a utility interface that is implemented by the tests.
+    2. Add class annotations for strict type checks with Groovy.